Main Contents

 November 21, 2008

+More than 500 million human beings live in absolute poverty.
+Right now.
+Their lot is not changing.
+More than 15 million children die of hunger every year.
+Starve.
+To.
+Death.
 How many children is that?
-Numbers are pretty meaningless when you’re talking about entire nations of people, but do some math:
+Numbers are pretty meaningless when you’re talking about entire nations of people, try but do some math: Remember the faces […]

-Filed under: Art, Artifact, Ephemera, Facsimile, Fetish, Found Object, Jetsam, Miniature, Model, Toy, symbol |
+Filed under: Art, Artifact, Ephemera, Facsimile, Fetish, Found Object, Jetsam, Miniature, Model, symbol, Toy |

 Comments (0)